Aquatic Therapy (main hospital location only)

 Aquatic therapy can be used to treat a variety of diagnoses from cerebral palsy to sports injuries.
 Benefits include decreased pain and stiffness, improved relaxation and freedom of movement in preparation for land-based activities.

-Our therapists provide a variety of splints and orthotics to assist in maintaining appropriate joint alignment during ambulation.
-Our certified orthotist also offers measurement and fitting of a variety of different orthoses.
+Our therapists provide a variety of splints and orthotics to assist in maintaining appropriate joint alignment during functional activities, including ambulation.

 Our therapists may use casting to assist with control of increased muscle tone or improving a child's range of motion.
 Casting may also be used for creating an orthotic device.